 All Directors are encouraged and assisted to attend educational courses which serve to enhance their performance as Directors.
 Under the Constitution, all Directors must attend the Australian Institute of Company Directors' (AICD) Company Directors' course (or another equivalent director development course approved by the Board).
 They must attend within two years of the date of their election or appointment in order to continue as a Director.

-During the period, the Directors attended a finance module provided in-house by the Australian Graduate School of Management.
-Additional modules on developing strategy and Board effectiveness are planned for July and August 2012.
+During the period, the Directors attended modules on developing strategy, business renewal and Board effectiveness provided in-house by the Australian Graduate School of Management.
 Induction days and briefing sessions designed to provide all relevant information about the Group to newly appointed Directors are held as required.